giovanni-bandinelli/NoteTakingWebApp/README.md

 ## Note-Taking Web App

-This is my attempt to convert [Frontend Mentor's challenge](https://www.frontendmentor.io/challenges/note-taking-web-app-773r7bUfOG) into a fully functional full-stack application.
+This is my attempt to convert [this Frontend Mentor's challenge](https://www.frontendmentor.io/challenges/note-taking-web-app-773r7bUfOG) into a fully functional full-stack application.

 I'm building it with as few libraries as possible using the **PERN stack** (PostgreSQL, Express, React, Node.js).
 So far, I've completed: